MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 * NB: there is no way of knowing ahead of time which modifiers are environment modifiers and which are regular modifiers other than reading the individual documentation for each modifier

 ### Properties to store and compute Views:
-View can be stored to Structs propety and can be used inside layout (body: some View).
+View can be stored as property and can be used inside layout (body: some View).
 ```swift
 struct ContentView: View {
     let motto1 = Text("Draco dormiens")